doctrine/migrations/README.markdown

         // ...
     }

-Instead of manually editing the entity class when you change your mapping information you can have Doctrine generate the new property and method stubs for you by running the generate-entities task:

-    $ ./doctrine orm:generate-entities --from=yaml --dest=Entities

 Now if you run the diff task you will get a nicely generated migration with the changes required to update your database!

-    $ ./doctrine migrations:diff --from=yaml --trace --migrations-dir=migrations/DoctrineMigrations/
+    $ ./doctrine migrations:diff
-    Doctrine Command Line Interface

-    Writing new migration class to "migrations/DoctrineMigrations/Version20100323160341.php"
+    Generated new migration class to "/path/to/migrations/DoctrineMigrations/Version20100416130459.php" from schema differences.

 The migration class that is generated contains the SQL statements required to update your database: